 - How can I get a university policy started from my office or department?

 A university policy is a document that (1) states the university’s position on a particular issue, and (2) includes procedures for compliance.
 A university policy is defined by all of the following criteria:

 If a policy fits these criteria, it is a university policy.
 If it does not, it is a departmental, office, or unit policy.
-For more information on the policy process, see University Regulation 50.1.13, Formulation and Issuance of University Policies.
+For more information on the policy process, see University Regulation 50.1.13, Formulation, Issuance and Maintenance of University Policies.

 What is a procedure?

 Procedures are steps taken to implement a policy.
 Generally, procedures will be provided as direct links to the appropriate procedures held on departmental websites.

 Policies are organized in ten functional-based sections grouping policies together under logical headings.

 The policy template is an easy to use, standardized format to lend structure and ensure consistency from one policy document to another.
 An explanation of the terms used in the policy template is available here.